 The Icom R70 receiver system is a quadruple conversion superheterodyne covering 100 kHz to 30 MHz with 100 Hz display resolution.
 Modes of reception includes AM, SSB, RTTY, CW and FM [with EX257 option].
 Advanced features include: Pass Band Tuning, IF notch, adjustable AGC, three tuning rates, dual VFOs, Scope Jack, Line Output, RIT, dial lock, converter input jack, adjustable noise blanker and built-in preamplifier.

 Estimating the value of a rig can be challenging.
-We collect prices paid by real hams over the years to help you estimate the current value of the ICOM IC-R70.
+We collect prices paid by real hams over the years to help you estimate the value of new a used ICOM IC-R70.
 Just bought or sold this model?
 Let us know what you traded it for and help other ham operators!

-Based on historic data, today's value of the ICOM IC-R70 might be around:
+Based on historic data, today's second-hand price of the ICOM IC-R70 is around: